-A company that has closed an office and will sell it’s furniture inventory to the public. to the public
+A company that has closed an office will often sell its furniture to the public.

 eBay and craigslist

 Lots of office furniture.
-Check often because good buys go fast.
+Check often because good deals go fast.

 Create Unique Office Storage

-Many of us with home offices often struggle to come up with extra storage space.
-If you don't have space on the floor, consider going up.
-New or vintage shelves, medicine cabinets or baskets can be affixed to your wall for additional storage that doesn’t eat into valuable square footage.
+Setting up a home office comes with the struggle for extra storage space.
+If you don't have ample floor space consider going up.
+Shelving, cabinets or baskets can be affixed to your wall for additional storage that doesn’t eat into valuable square footage.

-Convert a small closet into a “supply room”.
-Remove the door or bi-folds and install several tiers of sturdy shelving across the entire width to hold all the office supplies you don’t use every day.
-If you’re lucky enough to have an electrical outlet in the closet, think about relocating your wireless printer and fax machine to the closet as well!
+Convert a small closet into your office “supply room”.
+Remove the door or bi-folds and install several tiers of sturdy shelving across the entire width to hold the supplies you don’t use every day.
+If you’re lucky enough to have an electrical outlet in the closet, think about relocating your wireless printer and fax machine to the closet as well.

 Use Upcycled Desk Organizers

-If you’ve shopped for desk accessories lately, you know they can be pretty ugly and uninspiring.
-Taking items designed for another purpose and giving them a new life will inject some needed personality into the space!
+If you’ve shopped for desk accessories lately, you know they can be pretty uninspiring.
+Repurposing items by giving them a new life will inject much needed personality into your office.

 Upcycle anything from baskets, small vases, tea cups, floral frogs, vintage jars, small dishes and even old furniture springs as a home for your pencils, paperwork, paper clips, notes, stamps and spare change.
-You can even use an old napkin holder as a mail caddy!
+You can even use a retro napkin holder as a mail caddy.

 Choose Accessories Carefully

 Here again, you can use your imagination and choose items that speak to you.
-Travel souvenirs, your vintage camera collection or a grandma’s silver tea service will add a touch of individuality to your office – it also makes it feel more like an extension of your home, rather than a utilitarian space.
-Avoid too much clutter – edit your accessories and showcase a few of your favorites in a special spot.
+Travel souvenirs, your vintage camera collection or a grandma’s silver tea service will add a touch of individuality to your office--it also makes your office feel more like an extension of your home, rather than a utilitarian space.
+Avoid too much clutter--edit your treasures and showcase a few in a special spot.